 See Through My Eyes – Stargardt’s Disease – posts by C.R. in Sydney, Australia.

-NEW!
 Self-Training in Eccentric Viewing – learning to use your peripheral vision when you have Stargardt’s.

 AMDF – American Macular Degeneration Foundation have a page specifically about Stargardt’s.